getreu/tp-note/docs/source/tpnote--manpage.md

 In case the clipboard is empty while starting, the new note is created with the templates: '`[tmpl] new_content`' and '`[tmpl] new_filename`'.
 By default, the new note's title is the parent's directory name.
-The newly created file is then opened with an external text editor, allowing to change the proposed title and to add other content.
+The newly created file is then opened with an external text editor, allowing it to change the proposed title and add other content.
 When the text editor closes, _Tp-Note_ synchronizes the note's metadata and its filename.
 This operation is performed with the '`[tmpl] sync_filename`' template.